This "isabelline" (cream) quagga was an unusually pale animal where the black stripes have been transformed to rust red on a cream background.

 The information contained in this letter from Capt.
 Bellew is so interesting and valuable that I have much pleasure in asking for its publication.
 The white zebra certainly does not appear to be a variety of the larger Grevy's zebra, but a variation from the Burchell.
 Whether these two species ever intermix, and, if so, whether the produce is a fertile animal or a sterile hybrid, we do not know.
 All zoological collections of living animals that exist appear to be simply show shops, the invaluable opportunities for determining important physiological questions and the practical improvement of our domesticated animals being ignored by the committees who manage these exhibitions.
 Some 50,000 to 100,000 mules have been imported into Africa during the present war.
 The possibility of producing on the spot a useful zebra and horse hybrid has apparently never entered into the minds of the authorities, and although we have recently had three distinct species of zebra in our own zoological collection, both practical and physiological investigations are left to be carried out by private individuals, as has been so energetically done by Professor Ewart.
 The practical utilisation of these extraordinary advantages is, as far as I am aware, ignored by the directors of all zoological vivaria. – W.B.
 TEGETMEIER

 This photo from an old photo album was apparently taken in Tsavo (now a National Park) in Kenya.
-It shows 3 normal zebra and one with white stripes and blotches on a black background.
-The image it came from has deteriorated over the years (either stored or processed badly).
+It shows 3 normal zebra and one with white stripes and blotches on a black background (the original photo had deteriorated).

 In March 2004, a white zebra was born in Nairobi's national park in Kenya.
 It was discovered when local Masaai cattle herders reported seeing a loose white calf in the park.
 Its gender is unknown, but it is healthy.
 The good news is that zebra don't discriminate against stripeless zebra and it is accepted into the herd.
 The bad news is that a white zebra is conspicuous and, therefore, an obvious target for predators.
+The foal pictured above probably didn't have a long life due to its distinctive coloration.
 The cause of white zebras is a form of albinism.
 True albinism results in blue or pink eyes.
 A condition called leucism (responsible for white lions) results in normally coloured eyes and sepia tones on white background.

 De Seve's depiction of a female zebra in 1766 shows an oddly marked animal where only part of the body was striped.
 Was it drawn from description or from life?